-Tickets for the 2018 Festival are now available online and in selected retail outlets – See our Ticket page for more details.
-A printed version of the programme, with a form to obtain tickets by post, will be available soon (we will also have a downloadable version of the brochure available at some point). page updated 20 September 2018
+Tickets for the 2018 Festival are now available online, by post and in selected retail outlets – See our Ticket page for more details.
+A printed version of the programme, with a form to obtain tickets by post, can be downloaded here.

 Thursday evening (Abertay University) Tickets £10- Anke Addy discusses and displays her mesmerising photographic response to Nan Shepherd’s classic text, The Living Mountain.
 After a short break, Erlend Clouston, former Guardian journalist and long-time friend of Nan, takes a sideways look at her life, influences, and remarkable belated celebrity.
 Both Anke and Erlend will answer questions afterwards.

 Friday evening (Bonar Hall) Tickets £12- Seven great films from the Banff World Tour followed by a presentation by our National Treasure Cameron McNeish, makes for an unmissable Friday evening of entertainment and storytelling.

 Saturday Morning (Bonar Hall) Tickets £6 – We start off with some amazing Scottish films, including some from local film makers who will be here to introduce their work.
 After the interval we have a remarkable young climber, Uisdean Hawthorn to tell us about his latest exploits including the recent incredible Skye Cuillin Winter Traverse in a ridiculous record time.
 Uisdean’s talk is also the annual Irvine Butterfield Lecture, in association with The Munro Society, in commemoration of the local author and Munro Society champion.